mrazjava/booklink-openlibrary/README.md

 * `TODO:` REST service for querying openlibrary mongo repository

 These could be two separate projects/apps with a shared schema *.jar (3rd project), but to keep things simple they are both part of the same project.
-Should there be another integration in the future, schema can be easily split off into a library and projects can be refactored (separated).
+Should there be another integration in the future, booklink/mongo schema would need to fork off from openlibrary schema (currently they're the same) and project would to be refactored into multiple parts (REST service, import, mongo schema, open library schema, new/future integration schema etc etc).
+Again, this level of complexity is not necessary at this point thus book source including openlibrary integration are part of a single project.

 ## Tech Stack
 * Spring Boot